 Rice, dal and tempering in the instant pot

 • Add water and salt.
-Close lid with vent in sealing position.
+Close the lid with the vent in the sealing position.

 Dal rice and water to pressure cook in the instant pot